 My Journey of Reframing During Times of Adversity

 Life has a funny way of testing us when we least expect it.
-For me, one of the most challenging battles has been with my health combined with grief — specifically, dealing with hormonal imbalance alongside losing my grandparents.
+For me, one of the most challenging battles was dealing with my hormonal imbalance alongside losing my grandparents.
 This wasn’t just about me managing physical symptoms; it was an emotional and mental rollercoaster.
-But the journey, though difficult, has led me to a place of strength, understanding, and a passion I never expected.
+But the difficult journey led me to a place of strength, understanding, and a passion I never expected.

 1. Feel Your Feelings, But Don’t Let Them Define You

 One of the hardest lessons I’ve learned is that it’s okay to feel upset, frustrated, or down.
-For a long time I was scared of anger for reasons I won’t get into right now.
-But during the toughest moments, I allowed myself to feel everything — whether it was crying on the floor of my apartment or screaming into a pillow.
+For a long time I was scared of emotions that may be perceived as negative.
+But it was during the toughest moments, I allowed myself to feel everything whether it was crying on the floor or screaming into a pillow.
 The difference now is that I don’t let those feelings control me.

-Takeaway: It’s vital to acknowledge your emotions, don’t suppress them but don’t give them power over your life.
-Give yourself permission to feel, but remember that it’s just a moment, not your identity.
+Give yourself permission to feel your emotions and remember that it’s just a moment, not your identity.

 2. Slow Down and Listen to Your Body

-One of the biggest shifts I made was learning to slow down and truly listen to my body.
-When things got tough, I wasn’t forcing myself to push through by distracting myself with more gym sessions or going out drinking.
-Instead, I focused on what my body needed — whether that meant taking a day off so you could focus on you, having a nap, spending time in solitude, or making different lifestyle choices.
+One of the biggest shifts I made was learning to slow down and listen to my body.
+When things got tough, I wasn’t forcing myself to push through, I focused on what my body needed.

-I had to accept that I wasn’t going to ‘get better’ overnight.
+I had to accept that I wasn’t going to get better overnight.
 Healing is a process that you have to actively participate in, and it looks different for everyone.
-This was a turning point for me — understanding that I couldn’t rush my own journey.

-Takeaway: Healing takes time.
-Be patient with yourself and trust that every step forward, no matter how small, is progress.
-Celebrate that.
+Be patient with yourself and trust that every step forward, no matter how small, is progress in your healing journey.
+Celebrate it.

 3. Talk to the Right People

 I’m so fortunate to have close friends and family who I could lean on during this time.
-It wasn’t about sharing every single detail — it was about having people in my life who were there to listen without judgment.
-Some days, I just needed to talk about how hard things were and get some validation.
-Other times, I needed someone to encourage me when I felt like giving up.
-These people truly know me and want the best for me, their advice reflected that.
+It wasn’t about sharing every single detail it was about having people in my life who were there to listen without judgment.
+Some days, I needed to talk about how hard things were for validation, then there were other times I needed encouragement to keep going.
+Choose people that truly know you, their advice will reflect what you need.

 4. Journaling and Reflection: Your Most Powerful Tools